-The sustainability goals outlined under the UAE Energy Strategy bring focus to the need for clean power generation.
-Sharjah’s Hamriyah Independent Power Plant (1.8 GW) sought new technologies for the decarbonization effort.
+The goals outlined under the UAE Energy Strategy 2050 bring focus to the need for lower carbon power generation.

 GE was chosen to supply Hamriyah Independent Power Plant with a total of three 9HA.01 units and other power solutions.
 GE has supported the energy sector in the Gulf Cooperation Council (GCC) for over 80 years.
 Today, GE-built power technologies generate up to half of the GCC’s power.

 in projected annual carbon dioxide emission reduction